damilolaedwards/solidity-qa/README.md

 **Flags:**

 - `--config`: Path to the configuration file.
+- `--slither-args`: Extra arguments to be passed to slither.
 - `--onchain`: Specifies if the contract is an on-chain contract rather than a local project.
 - `--address`: Address of the on-chain contract to be analyzed.
 - `--network`: Network of the on-chain contract to be analyzed.